About this guide

 There's a range of rebates and assistance available to assist with planning and establishing a water-smart garden.
 You can also talk to your local nursery or garden centre about the most effective way to care for your garden in summer.

 Planting a vegetable garden and growing culinary herbs are great ways to help cut grocery bills, reduce food waste and get some exercise.
 Work out what grows best in your local climate zone and check out gardening websites to help get you started and work out a summer timetable.
 When you grow your own produce you can pick your food at its peak of ripeness when the flavours and nutrients are at their best.
 Even if you don't have much space, it's possible to grow almost any vegetable in pots, such as dwarf beetroot and carrots.
 Herbs are tolerant of many growing conditions and can be grown in pots in the smallest of apartments.

 By growing your own produce you will also know exactly what goes into your food, plus you can minimise the use of chemical fertilisers and pesticides which get washed or blown into storm water drains and local waterways.

 Keep in mind pesticides don't discriminate between good insects and bad pests.
 Try out some organic pest remedies instead, like placing saucers of beer near plants that are susceptible to snail attack—snails are attracted to the smell of beer.
 Boiling water will kill weeds if you pour it directly onto them but take care to avoid your plants.
 This method is especially good for weeds in paving cracks.
 Vinegar will kill couch grass.
-Once you've identified which pests you need to control, surf the internet for many more organic remedies to make at home.
+Once you've identified which pests you need to control, check the internet for many more organic remedies to make at home.

 Summer often gives lawns a beating, especially in drier areas and if water restrictions apply.
 Don't despair if they turn a bit yellow or brown — this usually means that your grass is just dormant and will return to green when the weather cools down and rainfall increases.